puppetlabs/puppet-docs/source/pe/3.7/orchestration_overview.markdown

 * [**In the PE console** (on the live management page)](./console_navigating_live_mgmt.html)
 * [**On the command line**](./orchestration_invoke_cli.html)

->**Note**: Live Management is deprecated in PE 3.8 and will be replaced in future versions of PE.
-See the [PE 3.8 release notes](./release_notes.html#live-management-is-deprecated) for more information.

 ### Special Interfaces: Puppet Runs and Resources